MicrosoftDocs/architecture-center/docs/guide/multitenant/service/app-configuration.md

 Azure App Configuration enables you to specify long key names, supporting multiple levels in a hierarchy.
 If you choose to use long key names, ensure you understand the [size limits for keys and values](/azure/azure-app-configuration/concept-key-value#keys).

 When you load a single tenant's configuration into your application, you can specify a [key prefix filter](/dotnet/api/microsoft.extensions.configuration.azureappconfiguration.azureappconfigurationoptions.select#parameters) to only load that tenant's keys.
-You can also configure the .NET SDK for Azure App Configuration to [trim the key prefix](/dotnet/api/microsoft.extensions.configuration.azureappconfiguration.azureappconfigurationoptions.trimkeyprefix#microsoft-extensions-configuration-azureappconfiguration-azureappconfigurationoptions-trimkeyprefix(system-string)) from the keys before it makes them available to your application.
+You can also configure the provider library for Azure App Configuration to [trim the key prefix](/dotnet/api/microsoft.extensions.configuration.azureappconfiguration.azureappconfigurationoptions.trimkeyprefix#microsoft-extensions-configuration-azureappconfiguration-azureappconfigurationoptions-trimkeyprefix(system-string)) from the keys before it makes them available to your application.
 When you trim the key prefix, your application sees a consistent key name, with that tenant's values loaded into the application.

 ### Labels